 Simply create a Roku developer account to gain access to the Roku SDK and developer administration tools.
 If you have a question, please e-mail us at firstname.lastname@example.org.

 Is there a cost to develop or publish my Channel?

 There is no fee for joining the Roku Developer Program or for publishing a Roku Channel.
 You can review the terms of the Roku Developer Agreement during the sign-up process prior to completing your registration.

 Roku reviews and approves all channels prior to publishing them to the Channel Store to ensure that they are of high quality and function properly.
 We try to make this process as streamlined as possible.
 The specific restrictions and terms for publishing content to the Channel Store can be found in the Roku Developer Agreement.
 If you have any questions about the acceptability of your channel, please contact us at email@example.com to discuss.
-If you wish to distribute international or foreign language content through Roku, please contact us at firstname.lastname@example.org prior to starting development, as this content requires prior written approval.
+If you wish to distribute international or foreign language content through Roku, we have partnered exclusively with DISHWorld to manage and expand our international content offering in North America.
+Please contact DISHWorld at firstname.lastname@example.org for more information.

 Using the Roku SDK you can create everything from a basic free VOD channel utilizing an RSS feed to a full subscription movie service.
 Almost anything that is well suited to a TV experience can be created for Roku, including music channels, internet radio, photo sharing, social applications, as well as high-quality casual games.